All About Residential Drug & Alcohol Rehab Programs

 Long-term residential programs, intended for several months or a few years of treatment, may provide group trips off campus to art exhibits, 12-Step meetings, or other activities.

-Who Benefits from Residential Drug Rehab?
+Who Benefits from Residential Addiction Treatment?

 People who have developed a physical dependence on a high dose of a substance for a long period of time may benefit from the constant medical supervision offered by residential rehabilitation.
 Staff members who are available 24/7 can offer support if the person experiences cravings, psychological withdrawal symptoms, or post-acute withdrawal syndrome (PAWS).
-Residential rehab will be more likely have physicians available in person at least a few days per week and a pharmacist available to dispense prescription medications, like buprenorphine, with oversight.
+Residential rehab will be more likely to have physicians available in person at least a few days per week and a pharmacist available to dispense prescription medications, like buprenorphine, with oversight.

-Those who have co-occurring mental illness and substance use disorders greatly benefit from being in the safe, structured environment of residential rehab.
+Those who have co-occurring mental illness and substance use disorders greatly benefit from being in the safe, structured environment of residential drug rehab.
 Whether these mental health conditions involve bipolar disorder, depression, antisocial values or personality disorder, a history in the criminal justice system in part due to drugs, or abusive, chaotic, or unsupportive interpersonal relationships, staying in residential rehabilitation can keep people safe mentally, emotionally, and physically.

 People who have gone through other rehabilitation programs, like an outpatient program, but who have not successfully maintained abstinence from drugs or alcohol can benefit from the intensity of a residential program.
 Of course, relapse occurs about half the time among all people who complete a rehabilitation program, either inpatient or outpatient, but a lack of success may also indicate that there are environmental factors preventing the person from successfully avoiding consumption drugs or alcohol.